 The captain woke up Jonah and told him to pray to his God too, hoping that He could help them.
-But the storm didn't stop.
+But the storm did not stop.
 The sailors thought that maybe one of them had done something to make God angry and cause the storm.
-So they came up with a way to figure out who was to blame.
-They shook some stones in a bag, and the person the black stone landed on would be guilty.

-Jonah's story

-Guess what?
-The black stone landed on Jonah!
-They asked him why this was happening, and Jonah admitted that he was running away from God because he didn't want to do what God asked.
+So, they came up with a way to figure out who was to blame.
+They decided to cast lots to find who was guilty, and it fell upon Jonah!
+They asked him why this was happening.
+Jonah admitted that he was running away from God because he did not want to do what God asked.

-Jonah knew that the storm was all his fault, so he told the sailors to throw him into the sea.
-As soon as they did, the storm immediately stopped.
-The sailors were amazed and started praying to Jonah's God because they saw that He was very powerful.
-They also thanked him for saving them from the storm.
+Jonah knew that the storm was his fault, so he told the sailors to throw him into the sea.

+As soon as they did, the storm stopped.
+The sailors were amazed and started praying to Jonah's God because they saw He was very powerful.
+They thanked God for saving them from the storm.